joshdurbin/nomad-workload-cpu-actuals-report-generator/README.md

 ## Prerequisites

+1. Groovy installed (`brew install groovy`)
-1. Nomad infrastructure with metrics reporting to prometheus
+2. Nomad infrastructure with metrics reporting to prometheus
-2. Keys to enable communication with your Nomad infrastructure
+3. Keys to enable communication with your Nomad infrastructure
-3. Unbound workloads in your Nomad container environment that need reviewing
+4. Unbound workloads in your Nomad container environment that need reviewing

 ## Usage